cefet-rj-dal/harbinger/general/examples_motifs.md

-This notebook demonstrates motif discovery datasets and visualization using Harbinger’s base plotting.
-We will iterate over multiple series and apply the base workflow: fit, detect, plot.
+Overview and objectives: This notebook showcases motif discovery (repeated subsequences) using Harbinger’s unified interface and base plotting.
+Across synthetic and ECG datasets, we fit a detector, run discovery, and plot results.
+The aim is to build intuition for how motifs (and related discords) appear in time series and how Matrix Profile/SAX-based methods surface them.

 ``` r